Healthdirect Free Australian health advice you can count on.

 What are the symptoms of tachycardia (fast heart rate)?

-In severe situations, people with tachycardia can have a heart attack or become unconscious.
+In severe situations, tachycardia can cause you to fall unconscious.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.